nicolezattarin/VQE-minimization-strategies/results/Benchmarks_scipy_iminuit.md

 Accuracy is plotted with the same limits on y axis in order to better compare different number of qubits circuits.
 Note: simulation performed on Galileo (1 cpu per task)

+work in progress:
+  - hyperopt nlayers-nqubits
+  - hyperopt genetic with best nlayers-nqubits
+  - test genetic and cma
+  - hyperopt